ladybirdweb/faveo-server-images/docs/installation/providers/community/ubuntu.md

 ### 3. GUI Faveo Installer

-Follow the final installation steps [here] (https://support.faveohelpdesk.com/show/web-gui-installer)
+Follow the final installation steps [here](https://support.faveohelpdesk.com/show/web-gui-installer)

 ### 4. Configure cron job

 Faveo requires some background processes to continuously run.
-The list of things Monica does in the background is described [here](https://github.com/monicahq/monica/blob/master/app/Console/Kernel.php#L33).
+The list of things Faveo does in the background is described [here](https://github.com/monicahq/monica/blob/master/app/Console/Kernel.php#L33).
 Basically those crons are needed to receive emails
 To do this, setup a cron that runs every minute that triggers the following command `php artisan schedule:run`.

-Create a new `/etc/cron.d/monica` file with:
+Create a new `/etc/cron.d/faveo` file with:

 ```sh
 echo "* * * * * sudo -u www-data php /var/www/faveo/artisan schedule:run" | sudo tee /etc/cron.d/faveo